vesoft-inc/nebula/docs/manual-EN/2.query-language/2.functions-and-operators/comparison-functions-and-operators.md

 * ==

 Equal.
 String comparisons are case-sensitive.
-Values of different type are not equal.
+Values of different types are not equal.

 ```ngql
 nebula> YIELD 'A' == 'a';